How to Rename Excel WorkSheet in C#

 Frequently Asked Questions

-How do I rename an Excel worksheet using C#?
+How can I rename an Excel worksheet in C# without using Interop?

-What are the advantages of renaming worksheets programmatically?
+What advantages does programmatically renaming Excel worksheets offer?

-Programmatically renaming worksheets offers several benefits such as efficiency, consistency, scalability, integration with workflows, and customization based on specific business requirements.
+Programmatically renaming Excel worksheets improves efficiency and scalability, provides consistency, integrates seamlessly with existing workflows, and allows for customization based on specific business needs.